Do Mothballs Keep Snakes Away?

 Most snakes are harmless and serve an important function in your house by keeping pests and rodents at bay.

-Having answered the question “do mothballs keep snakes away?”, it’s time to examine remedies which are especially effective in this regard.
+Having answered the question “do mothballs keep snakes away?”, it’s time to examine remedies that are especially effective in this regard.
 While many people dislike snakes and wish to kill them on sight, others love them and even wish to keep them.
-However, for the most part, snakes are not allowed to live with humans because they are regarded as wild animals capable of doing more harm than good.
-Nevertheless, keeping them where they belong and away from homes might be challenging, especially if you live in areas prone to these reptiles.
-Our modest property is surrounded by children, dogs, and other creatures.
-Putting anything down (mothballs or chemicals) that may cause damage to the family or animals isn’t an option.
+Nevertheless, keeping snakes away from homes might be challenging, especially if you live in areas prone to these reptiles.
+Luckily, there are a few things that you can do.

 A yard full of snake plants could be helpful because a snake’s senses are repulsed by the sharp leaves thereof.
 It is a succulent plant with pointy leaves.
 Unlike garlic and lemongrass, it has no odor and is easy to cultivate.